Common Questions

 Please visit our Welcome page which includes an introductory video and information specific to various scenarios – whether you are a student, parent borrower, in your grace period, or in repayment, or your loans were transferred to us.

-We will send you notification, via your chosen method of correspondence (mail or through your online account), of the change to your account or a denial letter with next steps.
+You will receive a notification via your chosen method of correspondence (mail or through your online account) confirming the change to your account, or there will be a denial letter that indicates your next steps.

 Please upload a written request to change the name on your account and a copy of your name change documentation through your online account.
 Acceptable documentation includes a copy of a court order, marriage certificate (or divorce decree), an updated copy of your driver’s license or social security card, or Certificate of U.S. Naturalization.
 You may also mail or fax your documentation along with your account number and a written request.